 Appalachian Counties Served by ARC

-From southern New York to northern Mississippi, ARC’s footprint spans includes 423 counties across 13 states.
+From Southern New York to Northern Mississippi, ARC’s footprint spans 423 counties across 13 states.
 Explore the full list of Appalachian counties.

 Economic Distress in Appalachian Counties

-Every year, ARC applies an index-based system to classify each county in the nation according to its level of economic distress.
-These status designations play a key role in ARC grant awards and show how local economies are trending over time.
+Every year, ARC uses an index-based system to classify the economic status of all 423 Appalachian counties.
+These status designations show how local economies are trending over time and play a key role in ARC grantmaking.

 Tribal Communities in Appalachia